ta0kira/locking-container/readme.txt

 effectively silences all other threads while the thread in question takes its pick of objects to lock.
 (See 'thread_multi' in test.cpp for an example.)

+An alternative to the above multi-locking strategy is to use containers with ordered locks.
+An ordered lock has an order number that determines what other containers can be subsequently locked.
+For example, if a thread has a container with order 1 locked, it can only lock containers with higher orders (e.g., 2, 3) while it still holds that lock.
+This is much more efficient than the multi- locking solution; however, it requires that a container order be established and maintained, and that ordering must be respected by all threads.

 See simple.cpp for example usage in a single thread. test.cpp contains examples with multiple threads, to include multiple write locks with deadlock prevention.